benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 _click through code highlights_

-- That typically happens in the entry point of your app
+- Rendering to the DOM typically happens in the entry point of your app
 - You'll import from `react-dom` and use it's `hydrate()` function
 - Inserts your app into the DOM location
-- And then when your app updates it produces a new component hierarchy
+- And then when your app updates, it produces a new component hierarchy
-- `react-dom` is what takes that difference and applies it to the DOM
+- `react-dom` is what takes that difference from reconciler and applies it to the DOM
+- I bring up that distinction because that separation between building your UI and rendering to DOM...

 /////